 Chinatown

 Chinatown in Singapore is a great place to visit.
-And no visit to Singapore would be complete without a visit to the Chinatown area.
+No visit to Singapore would be complete without a visit to the Chinatown area.

 Singapore’s Chinatown is filled with loads of restaurants, bars, shopping centers, and markets selling a wide range of stuff from fruit to touristy souvenirs as well as visiting museums and religious temples.